Who is Evaluating Whom?

 How Am I Doing?

-This is a time to be brutally honest with yourself.
+Now is a time to be brutally honest with yourself.
 Even if you aren’t, other people will be frank in their discussions about you.
 How was your last performance review?
 Was your previous boss too hard or soft on you?
 How critical are you and your role to achieving key organizational objectives?
 What would your peers say about you?
 Your customers?
 Others in the organization?
-Your boss will be collecting this information while making an assessment of how you measure up.
+Your boss will be collecting this information while assessing how you measure up.
 If there are opportunities for you to make improvements, be the first to raise them.

 How Can I Work With You Effectively?

 Every boss is different.
-Take time to study your manager, how she works and what she expects from you.
-This will help you understand her style and preferences so you can adapt to what she wants and needs.
+Taking the time to study your manager, how she works and what she expects from you will help you understand her style and preferences to help you adapt to what she wants and needs.
 Situational leadership is a two-way street.
 Your boss needs to try to understand what motivates you and how you are best managed.
 You need to understand what your boss needs and adapt as required.

 Am I On This Bus?

 When a new manager arrives on the scene, some people choose to sit back and take a ‘wait and see’ approach.
 It can become a battle of wills.
-This is a dangerous game to play in the current economy.
-A leader looks for signals to see who is ‘on the bus’ and will make judgments about whom they can work with.
+This is a dangerous game to play.
+A leader looks for signals to see who is ‘on the bus’ and will judge whom they can work with.
 If you are seen as someone who could be slow to follow, you may be seen as more of an obstacle than an asset.

 How Can I Help?

-Troy Media columnist Rebecca Schalm, PhD, is founder and CEO of Strategic Talent Advisors Inc., a consultancy that provides organizations with advice and talent management solutions.
+Rebecca Schalm, PhD, is founder and CEO of Strategic Talent Advisors Inc., a consultancy that provides advice and talent management solutions.
+For interview requests, click here.